 Your neurologist might recommend you stop taking your beta interferon and switch to another DMT.
 This can happen if you have bad side effects or the drug isn't controlling your MS. Switching drugs only usually happens after you've taken a drug for six months.

-You'll need to stop taking your beta interferon if your MS changes to secondary progressive MS (but you no longer get significant relapses).
-DMTs available now can't help people if they don't have relapses.
-But clinical trials are underway testing drugs for these progressive, non-relapsing types of MS.
+You'll need to stop taking your beta interferon if your MS changes to secondary progressive MS. But if you have that type of MS and still get relapses or your MRI scans show inflammation, you can take siponimod (Mayzent) instead.

-You'll need to stop taking your beta interferon if you develop 'neutralising antibodies' to it (see box above).
+You'll need to stop taking your beta interferon if you develop 'neutralising antibodies' to it (see box on the previous page).

-You'll also need to discuss with your neurologist whether to stop taking beta interferon if you're a woman thinking about getting pregnant (see next section for more details).
+You'll also need to discuss with your neurologist whether to stop taking beta interferon if you're a woman thinking about getting pregnant.